khred/IDSM-Tutorial-Group-5/ISDM Project.md

 			</td>
 			<td width="481">
                     <p>
-                    - What kind of package do you want to know <br />
+                    - What kind of package do you want to know about? <br />
                     - What is your price budget <br />
+		    - Where would you like to go?
+		    - What would you like to do?
-                    - If you are not satisfied, I can introduce other content for you <br />
+                    - If you are not satisfied, I can introduce other packages that may be better suited for you <br />
                 </p>
 			</td>
 		</tr>